 Lee: A Life of Virtue (The Generals series) by John Perry

-No one did so much with so little against an opponent that was better fed, had better and more numerous weapons and outnumbered him in every battle.
+No one did so much with so little against an opponent that was better fed, had better and more numerous weapons, and outnumbered him in literally every battle.
 He fought with principle and with respect for his enemies (who he refused to call his enemies - he called the Union forces "those people.")

 Clearly, the war was about more than just slavery, but as noted Civil War historian James McPherson notes in his book of essays about the Civil War entitled This Mighty Scourge, modern historians are re-discovering the primacy of slavery in the debates concerning secession.
 Charles B. Dew notes in Apostles of Disunion, "Defenders of the Lost Cause need only read the speeches and letters of the secession commissioners to learn what was really driving the Deep South to the brink of war in 1860-61."